alpinelinux/awall/README.md

 defaults to **pass** and cannot be set to any other value.

-Filter objects may have an attribute named **dnat**, the value of which is an IPv4 address.
+Filter objects may have an attribute named **dnat**, the value of which is an IPv4 address or a DNS name resolving to a single IPv4 address.
 If defined, this enables destination NAT for all IPv4 packets matching the rule, such that the specified address replaces the original destination address.
 If also port translation is desired, the attribute may be defined as an object consisting of attributes **addr** and **port**.
 The format of the **port** attribute is similar to that of the **to-port** attribute of [NAT rules](#nat).
 This option has no effect on IPv6 packets.

 Filter objects may have a boolean attribute named **no-track**.
 If set to **true**, connection tracking is bypassed for the matching